interrogator/corpkit/doc_interrogate.md

 As with plain text, you can use either a list of a regular expression to match tokens.

+An additional option, however, is to *Get n-grams*.
+When this option is selected, you can leave the query blank to get all n-grams, or add a word or regex that must be in the n-gram in order for it to be counted.

+Two extra options appear when ngramming is selected.
+First, you can choose the size of the n-gram.
+Second, you can choose how to treat contractions: you can either split them, so that `I do n't` is a trigram, or leave them unsplit, so that `I don't` is a bigram.
+It's up to you to decide which options yield the most telling results.

 {{note}} The `Plaintext` and `Tokenise` options are currently functional, but there are currently limited options available for working with them.
 More will be in development, though they in general allow less sophisticated interrogation, and are not a high priorty. {{end}}

 ### Plaintext